 In one of her first songwriting efforts, Sanjna won first place in the high school division for National Association for Music Education (NAfME).
 She has also won many national and international awards for classical voice / opera, which she studied at the Manhattan School of Music’s precollege program, and for cello performance.

-For Sanjna, balancing the rigors of a double major (Applied Math and Music) at Harvard with pursuing a career in music comes naturally.
+Sanjna released her debut album “Look at us now“ in 2024 and her second album “Jupiter“ in april 2025.
+For Sanjna, balancing the rigors of a double major in Math and Music at Harvard with pursuing a career in music comes naturally.
 “I eat, sleep, and breathe music—it’s a 24/7 obsession,” she says.
 “Art is the process through which emotions find form and you render intangible thoughts tangible.
 The moments you can make this happen are ecstasy.”